backstage/backstage/docs/deployment/flightcontrol.md

 # Creating a Dockerfile and .dockerignore

 Once your Flightcontrol account is setup, you will need to prepare a `Dockerfile` and `.dockerignore` to deploy Backstage to your target AWS environment.
 The standard `Dockerfile` included in the Backstage repository assumes that the `skeleton.tar.gz` and `bundle.tar.gz` already exist.
-When integrating Flightcontrol directly with a GitHub repository, changes to files within this repository will automatically start a Flightcontrol deployment, unless you have configured deployments via a webbook.
+When integrating Flightcontrol directly with a GitHub repository, changes to files within this repository will automatically start a Flightcontrol deployment, unless you have configured deployments via a webhook.
 Regardless of which method you have chosen, when Flightcontrol starts a deployment process it will pull all files directly from the repository, and not from a GitHub runner or other location.
-As Flightcontrol does not contain CI steps this results in the zip files having to be commited to the repository in order to be available for the `Dockerfile` to copy.
+As Flightcontrol does not contain CI steps this results in the zip files having to be committed to the repository in order to be available for the `Dockerfile` to copy.

 A simple work around for this is to use a `Dockerfile` with a [multi-stage build](https://docs.docker.com/build/building/multi-stage/).
 Using this approach we can create our zip files in the first build stage, and copy them into the second stage ready for deployment.